 Prepare your Presentation and Final Report:

-After you complete your interim report, you should spent the remaining time preparing a presentation of your strongest argument.
-You will make an argument either for or against the case study position, according to what you position you were assigned.
+After you complete your interim report, you should spent the remaining time preparing a presentation of your strongest arguments.
+You will make arguments either for or against the case study position, according to what you position you were assigned.

 Create your presentation: Decide as a group what should go into the presentation, and in what order.
 (Item #7 on law slide 12.)
 You will have 9 minutes to present, so a rough guideline is that you should have approximately 9 slides.
 You will not have nearly enough time to present everything you have learned.
 Therefore, you should decide what you think is the most important information for your classmates.
 Create your slides.